Dm-2-pk/Encode2Tg/README.md

 `FFMPEG` | input Your FFMPEG Code or Handbrake-cli code (after installing it)  with """{}""" as input and output.
 (Eg. __ffmpeg -i """{}""" -preset veryfast -vcodec libx265 -crf 27 """{}"""__) escape the " characters if you're deploying locally
-`LOG_CHANNEL` | Input Log Group/Channel ID (bot must be an admin in target group or channel) `DATABASE_URL` | input valid Mongodb Database Url
+`LOG_CHANNEL` | Input Log Group/Channel ID (bot must be an admin in target group or channel) `DATABASE_URL` | input valid Mongodb Database Url `UPSTREAM_REPO` `UPSTREAM_BRANCH` | Input custom repo link and custom repo branch name, For use with the update function *Note: Update will fail if there are new modules or dependencies in bot
 ---